nonelone/room_access_manager/readme.md

 You can also make fake users and locks with `fraud.fake_users(n)` and `fraud.fake_locks(n)` respectively.
 Fake admins will always have an email like `admin1@example.com` and password of `admin`.
 **Disclaimer:** You have to run the app at least once in order to initialize the database!

+# TODO:
+- add option to remove users?
+- add option to add and remove locks